Medical slang

-Examples of pejorative language include bagged and tagged for a corpse, a reference to the intake process at a mortuary; donorcycle for motorcycle or PFO for pissed [drunk] and fell over.
+Examples of pejorative language include bagged and tagged for a corpse, a reference to the intake process at a mortuary; donorcycle for motorcycle; and PFO for pissed [drunk] and fell over.
 Less offensive are the terms blue pipes for veins; cabbage for a heart bypass (coronary artery bypass graft or CABG), and champagne tap for a flawless lumbar puncture, that is, one where erythrocyte count is zero.

 Limitations on use

 In many countries, facetious or insulting acronyms are now considered unethical and unacceptable, and patients can access their medical records.
 Medical facilities risk being sued by patients offended by the descriptions.
 Another reason for the decline is that facetious acronyms could be confused with genuine medical terms and the wrong treatment administered.

 In one of his annual reports (related by the BBC), medical slang collector Adam Fox cited an example where a practitioner had entered “TTFO”, meaning “told to fuck off”, on a patient’s chart.
 When questioned about the chart entry, the practitioner said that the initials stood for “to take fluids orally.”

-As a result, medical slang tends to be restricted to oral use and to informal notes or E-mails which do not form part of a patient’s formal records.
+Today, medical slang tends to be restricted to oral use and to informal notes or e-mails which do not form part of a patient’s formal records.
 It may also be used among medical staff outside of the hospital.
 It is not found on patients’ charts and, due to growing awareness of medical slang, often not used in front of patients themselves.